mfernandagf/fieloprp/doc/UC-PRP-0005-Display Invoice Details Page.md

         - Related list of Transactions
         - Images of the invoice
         - Approval process steps
-   2. The system displays the fieldset defined for the related lists
+   2. The system displays for each related list its defined fieldset
    3. End of flow

-##### 1. The administrator selects an Invoice which status is “Open” belonging to a Program that does not request invoice authorization (step 3 of basic flow)
+##### 4. The administrator selects an Invoice which status is "Canceled" belonging to a Program that requests invoice authorization and requests invoice products (step 3 of basic flow)
+   1. The system displays the Invoice details page, containing:
+        - Reopen button
+        - Reprocess button
+        - Tools button (with the options View and Settings)
+        - Fieldset for the Invoice view
+        - Related list of invoice items
+        - Related list of Transactions
+        - Images of the invoice
+        - Approval process steps
+   2. The system displays for each related list its defined fieldset
+   3. End of flow

-   1. The administrator selects a Program that does not request invoice authorization
+##### 5. The administrator selects an Invoice which status is “Open” belonging to a Program that requests invoice authorization and does not request invoice products (step 3 of basic flow)
-   2. The administrator selects one of the Invoices of the selected Program which status is “Open”
-   3. The system displays the Invoice details page, containing:
+   1. The system displays the Invoice details page, containing:
       - Edit button
       - Close button
-      - Submit for Approval button
-      - Tools button (with th options View and Settings)
+      - Tools button (with the options View and Settings)
       - Fieldset for the Invoice view
       - Related list of Transactions
       - Images of the invoice
       - Approval process steps
+   2. The system displays for the Invoice Items related list its defined fieldset
-   4. End of flow
+   3. End of flow

-##### 3. The administrator selects an Invoice which status is "Pending" belonging to a Program that does not consider invoice items (step 3 of basic flow)
+##### 6. The administrator selects an Invoice which status is "Pending for Approval" belonging to a Program that requests invoice authorization and does not request invoice products (step 3 of basic flow)
-   1. The administrator selects a Program that does not consider invoice items
-   2. The administrator selects one of the Invoices of the selected Program, which status is "Pending"
-   3. The system displays the Invoice details page, containing:
+   1. The system displays the Invoice details page, containing:
+      - Record locked icon
-       - Reopen button
+      - Tools button (with the options View and Settings)
-       - Fieldset for Invoice
+      - Fieldset for the Invoice view
+      - Related list of Transactions
       - Images of the invoice
       - Approval process steps containing link to Approve or Reject the invoice
+   2. The system displays for the Invoice Items related list its defined fieldset
-   4. End of flow
+   3. End of flow

 ##### 5. The administrator selects an Invoice which status is "Approved" belonging to a Program that does not consider Invoice Items (step 3 of basic flow)